 - Wrap the screen around the bottom bar and secure it with a tube clip every few feet.

-Next, cover the sides and top of the enclosure.
+Next is to cover the sides and top of the enclosure.
 For this, we recommend durable black cloth that blocks light.
 Buy the length of material you need for your enclosure size, and then: